PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Introduction

-At the same time, research in deep learning architectures is approaching a point where increases in model complexity lead to disproportionately high energy consumption.
-For denoising tasks that often serve as a preprocessing component within larger AI-based medical analysis pipelines, it is critical that models are lightweight, energy-efficient, robust, and generalizable, while still achieving high denoising performance.
+At the same time, research on deep learning architectures is approaching a point where increased model complexity leads to disproportionately high energy consumption \cite{Prajwal2025, Rozycki2025, Liu2022}.
+For denoising tasks that often serve as a preprocessing component within larger AI-based medical analysis pipelines, models must be lightweight and energy-efficient while still achieving high denoising performance.
 To address these challenges, we propose a new CNN-based denoising architecture based on patch-based learning.
-The proposed model is ultra-lightweight, with approximately nine times fewer parameters and approximately twenty-seven times lower energy consumption than traditional CNN-based architectures, while achieving state-of-the-art performance in terms of peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM).
+The proposed model is ultra-lightweight, with approximately 10x fewer parameters and 38x lower compute cost than traditional CNN-based architectures, while achieving competitive performance in peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) for CT image denoising.
+By providing high-quality denoised CT images with minimal computational and energy requirements, our model can facilitate more accurate diagnoses and streamlined clinical workflows, particularly in settings with limited computational resources.
+Figure \ref{fig:psnr_ssim_parameter_trade_off} presents the PSNR-Parameter and SSIM-Parameter trade-off plots, which clearly show that PatchDenoiser has the best PSNR and SSIM parameter efficiency.

-The main contributions of this work are as follows: \begin{itemize} \item We propose a multi-scale patch-based denoising framework that learns from individual patches while preserving spatial information. \item We introduce an efficient spatial-aware patch fusion strategy that integrates information from different scale patches. \item We design a parameter and energy efficient denoising model that, to the best of our knowledge, is the smallest and most energy-efficient model achieving state-of-the-art performance. \item We demonstrate the robustness and generalizability of the proposed model through extensive experiments under varying Hounsfield unit (HU) windows, kernel thicknesses, sharpness levels, and across multiple scanner test sets. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We design a parameter-efficient denoising model that, to the best of our knowledge, is the smallest model achieving competitive performance with the lowest carbon emissions under identical hardware settings. \item We propose a multi-scale patch-based denoising framework that learns from individual patches while preserving spatial information. \item We introduce an efficient spatial-aware patch fusion strategy that integrates information from different scale patches. \item We evaluated our models extensively on four different LDCT datasets with three different anatomical regions and two different Hounsfield Unit (HU) window. \end{itemize}